acsone/setuptools-odoo/README.rst

 - Strategy ``none`` is not used by default and disables the post versioning mechanism, yielding the version found in the manifest.

-This schemes are compliant with the accepted python versioning scheme documented in `PEP 440 <https://www.python.org/dev/peps/pep-0440/#developmental-releases>`_.
+These schemes are compliant with the accepted python versioning scheme documented in `PEP 440 <https://www.python.org/dev/peps/pep-0440/#developmental-releases>`_.

 ..
 Note::